shrikant-ku/3PL-Solution-in-Supply-Chain/README.md

 Tools and platform used:

+     Remix
+     Visual Studio code
+     React Framework
-     Remix,  Visual Studio code, React Framework, SafeMath library from openzappelin, Truffle Evironment to deploy and test the smart contract.
+     SafeMath library from openzappelin
+     Truffle Evironment to deploy and test the smart contract.